Appointments can be held by video call, by phone or in person at one of our local offices.

 Solicitor - Head of Private Client & Probate

-I am Head of ‘Private Client’ at PSR Solicitors, based in our Shotton office.
-I undertake various types of legal services such as Wills and Probate, Estate Administration, Lasting Powers of Attorney, Landlord & Tenant as well as Divorce and family matters.
+I am Head of ‘Private Client’ at PSR Solicitors, based in our Chester office.
+I undertake various types of legal services such as Wills and Probate, Estate Administration, Lasting Powers of Attorney as well as Divorce and family matters.

 Articles All Articles